 Fundamentals of DNA replication

-- Is semiconservative: Replication results in two identical dsDNA molecules, each consisting of a parent strand (serves as a template) and a newly synthesized daughter strand.
+- Is semiconservative: Replication results in two identical dsDNA molecules, with each new molecule of dsDNA consisting of a parent strand (which serves as the template strand) and a newly synthesized daughter strand.

 - Occurs in three stages :